 5 Ways to Spice Up Your Life With Turmeric

-A regular sprinkle of this spice might help ward off certain cancers, keep away inflammation, improve digestion and, according to a new study, even be as effective as Prozac at treating major depression.
+A regular sprinkle of this spice might help ward off certain cancers, keep away inflammation, improve digestion.
 Oh, and it makes a great curry.
 It’s turmeric, and if it’s not already in your pantry, you can find it at most major supermarkets.
 Turmeric’s unique compound, curcumin, is being studied for even more potential benefits (according to Dr. Andrew Weil, Indians, who eat a lot of turmeric, were shown to have the world’s lowest rate of Alzheimer’s).
 Here are five ways to use it:

 That’s solid gold.